-10.4.
-California Wildfire Safety Advisory Board
+10.4 California Wildfire Safety Advisory Board

-LID has submitted the WMP and subsequent modifications to the California Wildfire Safety Advisory Board (CWSAB).
-The CWSAB has reviewed and provided comments and advisory opinions regarding the content and sufficiency of the WMP.
-LID will consider comments and opinions received by the CWSAB in future plans.
-It is appearing that the addition of photographic material to the 2023 WMP will assist the CWSAB in identifying LID as being in a minimal, low risk threat situation due to the location which lies well outside the CPUC's wildfire threat tiers, and poses little threat due to the majority of the facilities being located underground.
+LID has submitted the WMP and subsequent modifications to the Wildfire Safety Advisory Board (WSAB).
+The WSAB has reviewed and provided comments and advisory opinions regarding the content and sufficiency of the WMP.
+LID will consider comments and opinions received by the WSAB in future plans.
+As demonstrated in this WMP, LID is a minimal, low risk threat situation due to the location which lies well outside the CPUC's wildfire threat tiers, and poses little threat due to the majority of the facilities being located underground.
 In fact, recent notifications by PG&E and other utilities have indicated that in response to their facilities potentially contributing to wildfire hazards, they are in the process of moving many of their facilities to underground, a measure LID already has in its favor for prevention and threat mitigation.
-Such photos are being added as